 Once across, Howe split his forces into two wings of 10,000 men.
-He rested and ready for a couple more days and then by the morning of August 27, Howe began the Battle of Long Island.
+He rested and was ready for a couple more days, and then, by the morning of August 27, Howe began the Battle of Long Island.

 Washington understood that the British would be able to take Long Island, but his aim was to inflict as many casualties as possible, making it costly for the British.

 This would be much more difficult than the Boston Campaign for three reasons:

 - While the terrain was similar to Boston, the land area was much larger.